ManuelGalindo/Kubernetes-Learning/README.md

-# Here are notes for the kubernetes course
+# Here are the notes for the kubernetes course